temet.util

 run_subfind_customfof0save_phase1(sP, GrNr=0)

-Run complete Subfind algorithm on custom FOF0 save files (TNG50-1).
+Run complete Subfind algorithm on custom FOF0 save files, phase one (TNG50-1).

 run_subfind_customfof0save_phase2(sP, GrNr=0)